§ 23-25-6. Registration.

-(a) Every pesticide which is distributed in the state shall be registered with the director subject to the provisions of this chapter and shall be categorized for registration purposes.
-These categories shall be: "consumer protection and health benefits products" which means all disinfectants, sanitizers, germicides, biocides and other pesticides labeled for use directly on humans or pets or in or around household premises and "agricultural and other pesticides," which means restricted-use pesticides and other pesticides that are not consumer protection and health benefits products.
-That registration shall be renewed annually prior to January 31; provided, that registration is not required if a pesticide is shipped from one plant or warehouse to another plant or warehouse operated by the same person and used solely at the plant or warehouse as a constituent part to make a pesticide which is registered under the provisions of this chapter or if the pesticide is distributed under the provisions of an experimental use permit issued under § 23-25-7 or an experimental use permit issued by EPA.
+(a) Every pesticide that is distributed in the state shall be registered with the director subject to the provisions of this chapter and shall be categorized for registration purposes.
+These categories shall be: "consumer protection and health benefits products", which means all disinfectants, sanitizers, germicides, biocides and other pesticides labeled for use directly on humans or pets or in or around household premises, and "agricultural and other pesticides", which means restricted-use pesticides and other pesticides that are not consumer protection and health benefits products.
+That registration shall be renewed annually prior to January 31; provided, that registration is not required if a pesticide is shipped from one plant or warehouse to another plant or warehouse operated by the same person and used solely at the plant or warehouse as a constituent part to make a pesticide that is registered under the provisions of this chapter or if the pesticide is distributed under the provisions of an experimental use permit issued under § 23-25-7 or an experimental use permit issued by the EPA.

-(b) The applicant for registration shall file a statement with the director which shall include:
+(b) The applicant for registration shall file a statement with the director that shall include: